openhive-network/wax-doc/src/typescript/asset-manipulations/construct-nai-asset.md

 Assets can be represented using two formats.
 The first is the deprecated string format.
 Here's an example of the deprecated format for 1 Hive token: `"1.000 HIVE"`.

-The second format, Numeric Asset Identifiers (NAI), are the recommended format.
+The second format is called Numeric Asset Identifier (NAI).
+NAI is the recommended format.
 With NAIs, asset types are specified using numbers rather than strings.
 NAIs were introduced to simplify supporting user-created asset types in the future.

 Here's an example of an NAI asset for 1 hive token: `{"amount":"1000","precision":3,"nai":"@@000000021"}`.

-Important note: Amounts must be specified as integer values (no decimal point) and the precision is used to shift the decimal place appropriately.
-The nai field is used to specify the asset type: 21 is HIVE, 37 is VESTS, and 13 is HBD.
-Precision is fixed for each asset type (3 or 6), so when creating NAI objects only the integer quantity and type must be specified.
+Important note: NAI amounts must be specified as integer values (no decimal point) and the precision is used to shift the decimal place appropriately.
+The NAI field is used to specify the asset type: 21 is HIVE, 37 is VESTS, and 13 is HBD.
+Precision is fixed for each asset type (3 or 6), so when creating NAI objects, only the integer quantity and type must be specified.

 ## Creating NaiAsset objects for each asset type